An Orbifold Framework for Classifying Layer Groups with an Application to Knitted Fabrics: Conclusion

 \section{Conclusion}

-An orbifold framework for the 80 crystallographic layer groups is presented in this article, extending the classical Conway notation from the planar wallpaper groups to the three-dimensional setting of the thickened plane.
+In this article we extend the classical Conway notation from the planar wallpaper groups to the three-dimensional setting of the thickened plane.
 By introducing new symbols for the singular features unique to layer-group actions and establishing a cost formalism that generalizes Conway’s Magic Theorem, we obtained a complete, coordinate-independent, and topologically meaningful classification.
 This provides a compact description of the quotient spaces associated with layer-group symmetries and complements the traditional Hermann–Mauguin notation.
 To illustrate the applicability of this framework, we analyzed the symmetry of common knitted patterns, showing how their layer-group symmetries are naturally captured by the new orbifold symbols.
-These examples demonstrate how the notation can support the study of doubly periodic structures in materials science, where geometry, connectivity, and symmetry jointly influence material behaviour.
-The framework developed here opens the way for future investigations, including the systematic classification of woven and knitted textiles as well as chainmail~\cite{Farris2020,Farris2021,Klotz2024}, the analysis of periodic entanglement in engineered materials, and broader applications to doubly periodic structures arising in mathematics and physics.